 York is another city that offers lots of experiences that a family can enjoy.
 From the magnificence of York minister, to the gory go there if you dare York Dungeon, York takes its history and packages it in a number of ways to appeal to all.

 For those who are interested in the Vikings, there is the brilliant Jorvik centre, whilst shopping lovers can enjoy a ramble in The Shambles, a treasure trove of small and independent shops in a beautiful setting.
 Take a walk to the city walls, or enjoy York Maze, which has lots of activities for warm Summer days.
+There are a lot of short breaks near York with hot tub included, so you can make the most of any gorgeous Summer weather.

 My favourite city of them all.
 Bath is wondrous, a beautiful city that boasts the incredible, still working Roman Baths, the Regency elegance of John Nash’s Royal Crescent and glorious afternoon teas at the Pump Room.
 You can get your best views of the city from Bath Abbey, where you can do the Tower Tour to enjoy the panoramic views (212 steps, so not for the faint hearted), but my own personal favourite place in Bath, my must visit since I was a little girl, is the brilliant Fashion Museum, which has both a permanent collection and brilliant featured exhibitions including their dress of the year.